August 31, 2016

 Onur Kuru, M.S.
 2016

-Current position: Data Scientist at Searchmetrics, Berlin.
+Current position: Senior Data Scientist at Delivery Hero, Berlin.
 (Linkedin)

 M.S.
 Thesis: Character-level Tagging.
 Koç University, Department of Computer Engineering.
 August, 2016.
 (PDF, Presentation, Code)